 Why Global Sustainable Energy Is Right for Your Portfolio

-Sustainable Energy Could Become a $1+ Trillion Market by 2022
+Sustainable Energy Could Become a Trillion-Dollar Market by 2022

 The market for sustainable energy is expected to grow at a 7.5 percent compound annual growth rate to surpass $1 trillion over the coming years, driven by the growing world economy, greater incentives for renewables, and greater cost competitiveness over time.

 In this article, we will look at how global sustainable energy can play a role in a diversified international portfolio.

 The world economy is expected to nearly double over the next 20 years, with a 3.4 percent average annual growth rate, according to BP’s 2017 Energy Outlook, which will drive a 30 percent increase in energy demand over the forecast period.

 Crude oil may be the greatest source of primary energy due to sizable automobile demand, but the only two primary energies predicted to gain market share over the next 20 years are gas and sustainable energy.
 Sustainable energy, including wind, solar, geothermal, biomass, and biofuels, are expected to grow at a 7.1 percent annual pace to surpass nuclear and hydroelectric power at about 10 percent of total primary energy usage by 2035.

 The European Union is expected to continue leading the way in sustainable energy with the greatest support for solar and other renewables, but China will be the biggest source of growth by adding more power than the E.U. and U.S. combined.
 This growth is expected to be driven by increasing cost-competitiveness of both solar and wind relative to a conventional source of energy like crude oil, coal, and even cleaner gas power.